-- ★ If the output voltage is normal, check the wiring for continuity (see following diagram). - ★If the output voltage is out of the usable range, replace the sensor. - Turn the ignition switch OFF. - Remove the sensor harness adapter.
+- ★If the output voltage is normal, check the wiring for continuity (see wiring diagram in this section). - ★If the output voltage is out of the usable range, replace the sensor. - Turn the ignition switch OFF. - Remove the sensor harness adapter.

 - 1. ECU

 - 2. Inlet Air Pressure Sensor

-- ★ If you need to check the inlet air pressure sensor for vacuum other than 76 cmHg (abs.), check the output voltage as follows:
+- ★If you need to check the inlet air pressure sensor for vacuum other than 76 cmHg (abs.), check the output voltage as follows: